CCA Board of Education

 According to Iowa Open Meetings Law, the state law permits the Board to to into closed session only to discuss personnel matters, property acquisition, consult with attorneys, etc. These sessions must be posted and all actions must conform with the law.

-Tim Kuehl on every committee.
+Superintendent Tim Kuehl is on every committee.

 - POLICY: Bob Broghammer, Eileen Schmidt, Kathy Swenka

 - BARGAINING NEGOTIATIONS: Bob Broghammer, Jennifer Mooney, Matt McAreavy